-- ✓ Maintain turnaround time goal of a majority of autopsy reports finalized within 30 days and all within 90 days. - ✓ Finalize reports on homicide cases within 30 days. - ✓ Recruit and retain quality staff. - ✓ Provide a supportive work environment, and promote professional growth and quality. - ✓ Continue accreditation with the National Association of Medical Examiners (NAME). - ✓ Promote the work quality of the IOSME so that the citizens of Iowa understand that the IOSME is an independent and objective investigative agency. - ✓ Establish funding for the continuous operation of the IOSME and allow retention of funds to cover the costs for death investigation and autopsies. - ✓ Improve case management system and web portal entry system for county medical examiner personnel to enter scene investigation information electronically. - ✓ Maintain rotation for fourth-year medical students from Des Moines University and continue Community-based Primary Care Clerkship for medical students from the University of Iowa. - ✓ Continue to improve mass disasters plans. - Continue to develop the Iowa Mortuary Operations Response Team (IMORT) Team, and increase volunteer members and training. - ✓ Establish staffing to accommodate increase in case volume.
+- Complete 90% of autopsies within 72 hours from time of receiving body. - Finalize 90% of autopsy reports within 60 days. - Recruit and retain quality staff. - Provide a supportive work environment, and promote professional growth and quality. - Continue accreditation with the National Association of Medical Examiners (NAME). - Promote the work quality of the IOSME so that the citizens of Iowa understand that the IOSME is an objective investigative agency. - Establish funding for the continuous operation of the IOSME and allow retention of funds to cover the costs for death investigation and autopsies. - Improve case management system and web portal entry system for county medical examiner personnel to enter scene investigation information electronically. - Maintain rotation for fourth-year medical students from Des Moines University and continue Community-based Primary Care Clerkship for medical students from the University of Iowa. - Continue to improve mass disasters plans. - Continue to develop the Iowa Mortuary Operations Response Team (IMORT) Team, and increase volunteer members and training. - Establish staffing to accommodate increase in case volume. - Establish appropriate facility modifications to accommodate increased case load.